PetteriAimonen/STM32_Trace_Example/README.md

 1. Configures the trace pin to output TPIU formatted trace from both ITM and ETM.
 2. Blinks a led, while monitored by ITM tracing.
 3. Causes periodic interrupts, where it runs bubblesort while tracing it with ETM.

+# Trace configuration with OpenOCD

+The file configure-trace.openocd contains an alternative way to configure tracing without modifying the actual executable.